dalethomas81/HamMessenger/README.md

 To send a direct message to a station, select 'Messages' on the home screen and press the right arrow on the keyboard.
 A message will be sent according to the settings in APRS Settings.

-The screen layout can be found [here](/Documentation/Operation%20Instructions/UI.md).
+Screen navigation information can be found [here](/https://github.com/dalethomas81/HamMessenger/blob/master/Documentation/Operating%20Instructions/Screen%20Navigation.md).

 ## Serial commands ##
 Command | Description | Example